 “According To Part III, Schedule VI of the Companies Act, 1956,

-The reserves created by retention of a share of net profits for the year are called revenue reserves.
-Creation of reserves by retention of profits is simply an appropriation of net profits.
-It does not affect the amount of net profit to pay the tax liability but it reduces the share of profit available for distribution among the shareholder, partners or Owner.
+The reserves created by the retention of a share of net profits for the year are called revenue reserves.
+The creation of reserves by retention of profits is simply an appropriation of net profits.
+It does not affect the amount of net profit to pay the tax liability but it reduces the share of profit available for distribution among the shareholder, partners, or Owner.
 Revenue Reserve is also known as “Retained Earnings”, “Undistributed Profits” or “Retained Profits”.

-- Reserves are created to strengthen the financial position of the business
+- These are created to strengthen the financial position of the business

 - It does not affect the net profit for the year.

 - it is the part of the owner’s capital.

 - It can make for general purposes also if the purpose of retention of profit is not specified yet.